-Registration of Medicinal products and issuance of certificates: The Assessment of applications for the registration of medicines involves the following:
+- Registration of Medicinal products and issuance of certificates: - The Assessment of applications for the registration of medicines involves the following: - Evaluation of dossiers submitted for registration to ensure that application forms are properly completed and the requisite information and certificates are duly submitted.

-- Evaluation of dossiers submitted for registration to ensure that application forms are properly completed and the requisite information and certificates are duly submitted. - Ensuring that information provided on packages and package inserts is correct and adequate to enable the FDA take the appropriate decision. - Maintenance of SIAMED database (WHO application software for medicines registration). - To conduct product application reviews.
+- Ensuring that information provided on packages and package inserts is correct and adequate to enable the FDA take the appropriate decision. - Maintenance of SIAMED database (WHO application software for medicines registration). - To conduct product application reviews.

-During the year under review, one thousand four hundred and fifty (1450) product applications were submitted to the Drugs Evaluation and Registration Department for registration.
-These applications were made up of one thousand (1000) imported allopathic drugs (human), two hundred (200) allopathic drugs for veterinary use and two hundred and fifty (250) for local manufactured drugs allopathic.
-Eight hundred and eighty-four (884) were registered in the year 2013 as compared to seven hundred and seventeen (717) registered products in 2012.
+During the year under review, one thousand four hundred and sixty (1460) product applications were submitted to the Drugs Evaluation and Registration Department for registration as compare to one thousand four hundred and fifty (1450) in 2013.
+These applications were made up of one thousand, two hundred (1200) imported allopathic drugs (human), sixty (60) allopathic drugs for veterinary use and two hundred (200) for local manufactured drugs allopathic.
+One thousand, four hundred and forty-four (1,444) were registered in the year 2014 as compared to eight hundred and eighty-four (884) registered products in 2013, this represent an increase of 38%.